 - Your friend doesn't trust you.

 Considering all these possibilities, it's important not to jump to conclusions.
 How you deal with the fallout might be a positive or negative turning point in your friendship, for better or worse.
 If your friend shares her secret, she likely trusts you and you could become even closer.
 If not, start a conversation to understand why.
-Remember: There are things called healthy boundaries.
+Remember healthy boundaries.
 Learn to accept them.

 But if you're not the town blabbermouth, there's probably another underlying reason why your friend hasn't shared their news with you.
 Perhaps you've both outgrown your friendship?
 Try to find some common ground by calmly broaching the topic in a non-accusatory way.